mirogon/GodotMmo/Docs/GodotMmoTodo.md

 - Fix: Cant assign values to exported vars in godot (just dont use exported vars I guess)
 - Replace all [Export]'s with other solutions like hardcoded GetNode's, etc.
 - Server spawns enemy
+- Make a OnEnemiesUpdateDeferred function that does everything on the godot thread
+- Enemy moves for a few seconds every few seconds